skw4y/sonerezh-mobile/README.md

 - Next/Previous icon modification
 - More space for the playing controls (play/next/previous)
 - Navbar collapse fix
-- Some controls are hidden
+- Some controls are hidden on XS screens

 Tested on Firefox with Sonerezh v1.2.4